kota65535/terraform-provider-alternator/docs/index.md

 - `dialect` (String) SQL dialect.
 Currently, only "mysql" is supported.
 - `host` (String) Host on which database server is located.
 If port number is not specified, the default value is used according to the SQL dialect (ex: mysql -> 3306).
-- `password` (String, Sensitive) Password to use when connecting to server
+- `password` (String, Sensitive) Password to use when connecting to server.
-- `user` (String) User name to use when connecting to server
+- `user` (String) User name to use when connecting to server.